 While lack of in-person engagement is a prominent con of remote work, plenty of pros make up for it — one being improved mental health.
 Statistics show that most remote workers report lower stress levels than workers who must visit their office every day.
-This tension leads to less anxiety amongst employees and minor workplace burnout and depression cases.
+This leads to less anxiety amongst employees and less cases of workplace burnout and depression.
 Likewise, setting up a workspace to your liking can increase productivity and morale and allow you to spend more time with family (and pets).
 The work-from-home setup allows you more flexible hours and does not confine you to a 9-5 time frame.
 And let’s not forget, no commute saves you loads of time and money!
-You’ll gain some peace of mind knowing that you do not drive to work, and you are helping the environment.
+You’ll gain some peace of mind knowing that every day you don’t drive to work, you’re helping the environment.

 What about hybrid work?
 It sounds like the best of both worlds, but is it?
 This working model allows you to spend half the week in person and the other half at home, and in many cases, the freedom to choose what best works for you.
 Some may prefer to stay home while others prefer the office, making this an option that satisfies everyone’s needs.
 Hybrid work allows employees to receive face-to-face interaction needed to stimulate creativity and drive while offering remote work for those who are more comfortable and productive at home.
-This model seems too good to be accurate, but a lack of consistency in the environment may decrease productivity.
+This model seems too good to be true, but lack of consistency in environment may be a contributing factor to decreased productivity.
 If you’re someone who can adapt to constant change, this work model may be best for you.